MichalOpoka/ecfr/cfr/title-49-Transportation/subtitle-B-Other-Regulations-Relating-Transportation/chapter-X-Surface-Transportation-Board/subchapter-B-Rules-Practice/part-1152-Abandonment-Discontinuance-Rail-Lines-Rail-Transportation-Under-49-USC-10903/subpart-F-Exempt-Abandonments-Discontinuances-Service-Trackage-Rights/section-1152.50.md

 (5) A notice or decision to all parties will be issued if use of the exemption is made subject to environmental, energy, historic preservation, public use and/or interim trail use and rail banking conditions.

-(6) To address whether the standard labor protective conditions set forth in *Oregon Short Line R. Co. - Abandonment - Goshen,* 360 I.C.C.
+(6) To address whether the standard labor protective conditions set forth in *Oregon Short Line R. Co.—Abandonment—Goshen,* 360 I.C.C.
 91 (1979), adequately protect affected employees, a petition for partial revocation of the exemption under 49 U.S.C.
 10502(d) must be filed.

 (e) *Consummation notice.* As provided in § 1152.29(e)(2), rail carriers that receive authority to abandon a line under § 1152.50 must file with the Board a notice that abandonment has been consummated.

 [61 FR 67883, Dec.
-24, 1996, as amended at 62 FR 34670, June 27, 1997]
+24, 1996, as amended at 62 FR 34670, June 27, 1997; 83 FR 15079, Apr.
+9, 2018]